degreepath/catalog-differ/2017-2018/music.req.md

 MUSIC 287  |  Choral Literature I (0.50)  |  0.50
 MUSIC 291  |  Vocal Development and Pedagogy  |  0.25
 MUSIC 292  |  Vocal Pedagogy II  |  0.25
-Select 2 courses from Level III music electives, including at least one upper- level musicology elective (MUSIC 34x)  |  2
+Select 2 courses from Level III music electives, including at least one upper-level musicology elective (MUSIC 34x)  |  2
-Select 1.75 additional courses from Level II or Level III music electives  |
+Select 1.75 additional courses from Level II or Level III music electives  |  1.75
-1.75
 Performance Studies  |  2.5
 6 semesters.
 Prior to entrance into the BM Music Education program, lessons on licensure instrument will be 0.25 credits; following entrance, typically spring of sophomore year, lessons will be 0.50 credits.  |
 EDUC 355  |  Teaching of Music in the Elementary School  |  1
 EDUC 356  |  Teaching of Music in the Middle and High School (0.50)  |  0.5
 EDUC 358  |  Teaching of Vocal Music in the Secondary School (0.50)  |  0.50